Berberis: Ecology

 Berberis species are used as food plants by the larvae of some Lepidoptera species, including the moths barberry carpet moth (Pareulype berberata), and mottled pug (Eupithecia exiguata).

 Berberis species can infect wheat with stem rust, a serious fungal disease of wheat and related grains.
-Berberis vulgaris (European barberry) and Berberis canadensis (American barberry) serve as alternate host species of the rust fungus responsible, the fungus Puccinia graminis.
+B. vulgaris (European barberry) and B. canadensis (American barberry) serve as alternate host species of the rust fungus responsible, Puccinia graminis.
 For this reason, cultivation of B. vulgaris is prohibited in many areas, and imports to the United States are forbidden.
 The North American B. canadensis, native to Appalachia and the Midwestern U.S., was nearly eradicated for this reason, and is now rarely seen extant, with the most remaining occurrences in the Virginia mountains.

 Some Berberis species have become invasive when planted outside of their native ranges, including B. glaucocarpa and B. darwinii in New Zealand (where it is now banned from sale and propagation), as well as B. vulgaris and green-leaved B. thunbergii in much of the eastern U.S.

-Japanese barberry is considered an invasive plant in 32 US states.
-It is deer-resistant because of its taste and is favored as a shelter for ticks capable of transmitting lyme disease.
+Japanese barberry is considered an invasive plant in 32 U.S. states.
+It is deer-resistant because of its taste and is favored as a shelter for ticks capable of transmitting Lyme disease.